La Fuerza De La Tierra - Public Awareness Campaign

 La Fuerza de la Tierra - The Strength of the Land

-How do you create a revolution?
-That’s the question this project seeks to answer.
-As a daughter of Colombian immigrants and inspired by my family’s campesino history, I wanted to create something that honors them, and brings attention and respect to this often-overlooked community.
+As a daughter of Colombian immigrants and inspired by my family’s campesino history, I wanted to create something that honors these people, and brings attention and respect to this often-overlooked community.
 This campaign seeks to educate the American public about the issues surrounding campesinos, and inspire them to make a difference.

 The